FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 ## **Node Monitoring**

-`FISCO-BCOS 3.0 'blockchain monitoring tool, you can monitor the blockchain block height and other indicators, displayed in the graphical interface.
+'FISCO-BCOS 3.0 'blockchain monitoring tool, you can monitor the blockchain block height and other indicators, displayed in the graphical interface

 The components involved include grafana(Used to show indicators),prometheus(Used to collect indicator information),mtail(Used to analyze blockchain log information acquisition metrics).